SMAPPNYU/facebookdeprivation_bh/README.md

 Replication material: _Growing Closer or Further Apart?
 Exposure to Social Media in Post-Conflict Settings_
 --------------

 This repository contains the replication material for the paper "Growing Closer or Further Apart?
-Exposure to Social Media in Post-Conflict Settings," forthcoming in XX, authored by Nejla Asimovic, Jonathan Nagler, Richard Bonneau, and Joshua Tucker, all members of the Center for Social Media and Politics [CSMaP] at NYU.
+Exposure to Social Media in Post-Conflict Settings," "forthcoming" in XX, authored by Nejla Asimovic, Jonathan Nagler, Richard Bonneau, and Joshua Tucker, all members of the Center for Social Media and Politics [CSMaP] at NYU.

 > __Abstract:__